ControlledChaos/controlled-chaos-plugin/README.md

 ### Enchance the Admin

+* Add a header to admin pages, including site title, tagline, and a nav menu
 * Add three admin bar menus
-* Custom welcome panel with three widget areas and loaded with hooks for adding content.
+* Custom welcome panel with three widget areas and loaded with hooks for adding content
 * Add custom post types to the At a Glance widget
 * Custom admin footer message